ImagineInfinity/Ideas/Ethics.md

 # This is my current belief of ethics
+Actually it's probably not.
+I don't update this file as soon as a think more - I ussually just write that in notes.

 ## Defininitions

 "Justice" = increasing dignity - eg giving a compliment

-"Respect" = preserving dignity (ie, not reducing a persons dignity).
-Doing something respectful for one person is identicly respectful if doing that exact same action for another person - if you think it is respectful to bow down to the elderly, then you must also bow down to "respectable" people, black people, children, asians, and normal people.
-(I'm joking, they are all normal)
+"Respect" = the earned right to be treated higher than other people.
+An example of someone who may be treated like this would be Ghandi.

-"Disrespect" = reducing dignity of a person
+"Disrespect" = reducing dignity of a person.
+Maybe not the best word.
+What about "injustice"?

 "Person": I'm using the word "person", but you may extend this to include other animals too.

 ## Rules

+### Rule of autonomy - freedom to
+* Controling people (taking away their autonomy) decreases their dignity.
+    * To be more precise, the controling of a person is inversly proportional to dignity of a person.
+* Increasing a persons autonomy increases their dignity.
+    * By this I mean that the more choices a person has, the more dignity they have.
+These choices are the choices that they make with infinite knowledge, intelligence, and thinking time.
+    * The autonomy of a person is proprtional to the dignity of a person.
+Same relationship as above, except inversed.

+### Rule of dignity - freedom from
-* Every person must have the most amount of dignity that can be had simultaneously.
+* Every person must have the most amount of dignity that can be had simultaneously except for the dignity given from the autonomy to disrespect others.
-* Disrespect includes controling people (taking away their autonomy), unless it is to stop disrespect.
-Along with this, increasing a persons autonomy, unless it is so they can disrespect, is justice.
+    * Justice, therefore, includes controling people to stop disrespect or removing peoples ability to disrespect.
-        - To be more precise, the controling of a person is inversly proportional to dignity of a person *or* the autonomy of a person is proprtional to the dignity of a person.

 ## Notes